Help the pigs

 1996

 Large barn built.
 Fencing expanded.
-Homer the pig joined the herd after living solitary in an apartment complex in downiown Chicago.
+Homer the pig joined the herd after living a solitary life in an apartment complex in the city of Chicago.
 Property cleared, pasture planted.
 Calls for animals needing our help seem endless.
 First TV filming of the Sanctuary.

 1997